 If the investigation finds against the teacher, his or her attorney can lobby the Superintendent, challenging the credibility of the investigator’s findings.

 If the Superintendent moves forward for a hearing on the charge, they must put in writing the details of their case against the teacher.
 Their education lawyer for teachers will then examine the strength of the Superintendent’s witnesses and evidence.
 She or he will be in a position to advise on how to respond in the hearing or possibly on how to negotiate a settlement.

-Teachers in a public, private, vocational, charter or magnet school in Connecticut whose school has notified them that they are the subject of an investigation should strongly consider obtaining the advice of one of Norwalk’s education lawyers for teachers.
+Teachers in a public, private, vocational, charter or magnet school in Connecticut whose school has notified them that they are the subject of an investigation should strongly consider obtaining legal advice.

 Connecticut’s Freedom of Information Act opens up the records of public agencies to copying by members of the public.
 Schools are agents of the pubic, and the records of their business for the public can be copied.
 Many kinds of information about teachers thus can be copied.

 A capable education lawyer for teachers will advise their clients that there is one kind that cannot be copied: evaluations.
 Connecticut has made administrators’ evaluations of staff an exception to FOIA.
 They are not public records for its purposes.
 The legislature wanted to discourage parents from using evaluations to shop for the best teachers for their child.

 (Also not open to the public are teachers’ communications with a student about the student’s problems with drugs or alcohol.
 Teachers cannot be held liable under FOIA or any other law for not revealing these kinds of communications.)